mc776/HideousDestructor/hd_manual.md

 Protip: You can "fling" a hand grenade by turning as you let go, giving it the momentum of your turning movement - just like throwing a Pokéball (albeit without the curveballs).
 It is strongly recommended that you practice this on the range before attempting it in combat.

-NOTE TO MAPPERS: Please see "tripwires.txt" in the ZScript folder under actor name "TrippingFrag" for customizing individually placed tripwire grenades.

 ## VIII.
 MONSTERS

+*[NOTE TO MAPPERS: Please see check the individual ZScript files for customizing individually placed enemies.]*

 ### Undead Homeboy
 GZDoom actor name: `UndeadHomeboy`